rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-18-nov-2020.md

 We open-sourced [ribbot], the script that helps us generate progress reports from GitHub repos.
 It currently has no documentation or readability.
+If you ever wonder why the stats we publish for your project seem wrong, the answer is somewhere in here.
-We plan to refactor it (slowly) and hope it can be a general purpose tool program that is useful for other projects.
+We plan to slowly refactor it and hope it can be a general purpose tool program that is useful for other projects.

 RiB has recently received requests from multiple organizations to advertise in the newsletter or the website.